quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Stateless Reset Oracle

-Section 21.9 of {{QUIC-TRANSPORT}} discusses the Stateless Reset Oracle attack.
+Section 21.9 of {{RFC9000}} discusses the Stateless Reset Oracle attack.
 For a server deployment to be vulnerable, an attacking client must be able to cause two packets with the same Destination CID to arrive at two different servers that share the same cryptographic context for Stateless Reset tokens.
 As QUIC-LB requires deterministic routing of DCIDs over the life of a connection, it is a sufficient means of avoiding an Oracle without additional measures.

 ## Connection ID Entropy